 - 92 percent of military spouses are women.
-Only 53 percent participate in the labor market. - Legislation would provide a tax credit to small employers if they make military spouses eligible for their retirement plan within two months of hire, provide matching or non-elective contributions to the plan and ensure that spouses are 100 percent vested in all employer contributions within the same time frame.
-Small employers would be able to claim the credit for three years for each military spouse.
+Only 53 percent participate in the labor market. - SECURE 2.0 provides a tax credit to small employers if they make military spouses eligible for their retirement plan within two months of hire, provides matching or non-elective contributions to the plan, and ensures that spouses are 100 percent vested in all employer contributions within the same time frame.
+Small employers will now be able to claim the credit for three years for each military spouse.

 Providing Americans with greater access to retirement savings tools will help them better prepare for retirement.
 Many retirees can expect to live more than 30 years or longer in retirement.
 Facilitating lifetime income solutions and increasing financial education empowers and educates Americans to make better decisions.
-By acting now on retirement security legislation, Congress can help more people retire with peace of mind by increasing the availability, accessibility and affordability of retirement security products for all Americans.
-ACLI continues to urge policymakers to support and make every effort to enhance the current retirement system.
-We and our members stand ready to assist the Congress in this worthwhile endeavor.
+Congress helped millions of Americans retire with peace of mind by increasing the availability, accessibility and affordability of retirement security products.
+ACLI is committed to working with lawmakers on more solutions to support American families and our communities.